 They are not.
-Sometimes only one or two can be seen.
+Sometimes only one or $t \mathbf{w} o$ can be seen.
 (See the lower figure in the opposite cut.)
-593. Why is this?

 Because, as their orbits lie near the plane of Jupiter's orbit, they have to pass his broad shadow, and be totally eclipsed at every revolution.